a-la/alamode/README.md

 The package can be used via the [CLI](#CLI) to build packages, or via the [require hook](#require-hook) to transform modules on-the-fly.

+> If you've tried it and are having trouble seeing `unknown keyword export`, check if your issue falls under the category described in the [troubleshooting](#troubleshooting).
+That's the single problem that we've seen after a year of using this software.

 ```
 yarn add -D alamode
 ```